Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Discussion

-\paragraph{Way-Finding and Navigation Labor} While peer support is a recognized cornerstone of trauma-informed design \cite{chen_trauma-informed_2022, Scott2023}, our findings show that support extends beyond upvotes, replies, or algorithmic curation \cite{laviolette_using_2019, randazzo_ammari_2023}.
-Mentors and moderators play critical way-finding roles: contextualizing rules, directing newcomers to curated resources, and reframing emotional disclosures into actionable steps.
-Building on platform governance and care-work scholarship, we identify an under-theorized “navigation labor,” where these actors blend rule enforcement with empathetic guidance.
+\paragraph{Way-Finding and Navigation Labor} Peer support is central to trauma-informed design \cite{chen_trauma-informed_2022, Scott2023}, and our findings show support extends beyond upvotes and replies \cite{laviolette_using_2019, randazzo_ammari_2023}.
+Mentors and moderators play critical way-finding roles: contextualizing rules, directing newcomers to resources, and reframing emotional disclosures into actionable steps.
+This information management—redirecting posts to wikis, daily threads, or pinned resources—fulfills a key moderation function (organizing information \cite{edwards_moderator_2002}) but can frustrate newcomers unfamiliar with community architecture (\S\ref{subsec:mod_qual_findings}).
+Gilbert \cite{Gilbert_23} demonstrates how such moderation constitutes intensive emotional labor at personal, community, and systemic levels.
+Building on this, we identify an under-theorized \textit{"navigation labor"} where actors blend rule enforcement with empathetic guidance, shepherding vulnerable disclosures so they are not left unanswered.

-\paragraph{Intersecting Roles and Evolving Peer Support} Other roles that overlap with moderation—particularly mentorship—complicate conventional models of peer support.
-The type of peer who engages with newcomers and how these interactions evolve shape both emotional safety and knowledge transfer, suggesting a fluid, multi-layered ecology of support.